 Approximately 2,500 farmers committed suicide in Maharashtra (between January – October) in 2017.
 Whereas there has been a 21% jump in suicide cases in Madhya Pradesh since 2013.
 These numbers clearly point to the fact that farmers in India are in distress.
 With their voice falling on deaf ears, they often resort to protests and violence to attract government’s and media’s attention.

-Here is a list of the events that has led to an accumulated agrarian distress:
+Here is a list of the events that have led to accumulated agrarian distress:

-Reworking of the MSP (Minimum Support Price), loan waivers and increased interest in the agricultural sector were few of the many promises that Narendra Modi had made as a ministerial candidate in 2014.
+The reworking of the MSP (Minimum Support Price), loan waivers and increased interest in the agricultural sector were few of the many promises that Narendra Modi had made as a ministerial candidate in 2014.
+Now one of the most important promises the Modi Government made was to double the farmers’ income by 2022.
 Ironically, the protesting farmers are demanding the exact same today, given the slow progress in the agrarian sector.

 In 2018, at least 30,000 farmers marched 180 km from Nashik to Mumbai to protest against the government’s failure to look into issues plaguing the farmers including land allotment and loan waivers.
 The farmers also called for another protest calling it the Jail Bharo protest to remind the government of their promise to maintain minimum price rate for milk.
 Despite the government promise to maintain the rate of Rs.
 27 per litre, the farmers were getting only Rs.
 20 per litre.
 This means crore of loss for them.

-The government is allocating more budgets and launching schemes, but the end beneficiaries – the farmers – hardly reap the benefits, adding to their current distress.
+The government has failed to come up with strategies and is allocating more budgets and launching schemes, but the end beneficiaries – the farmers – hardly reap the benefits, adding to their current distress.

 Government’s indifference and callous attitude led to many protests.
 Some on streets, some on online!
 More and more people, especially the youth are becoming aware and involved in the farmer’s plight.
 For instance, farmers in Madhya Pradesh are voicing their grievances via the digital route.
 ‘One hand on steering wheel and the other on smartphone’s keypad’ – this is the key motto of the farmers today.
 As a result, more youth is becoming involved with at least 80% of the protestors being tech-savvy and active on social media.